 Starting at birth, clean your child’s gums with a soft cloth and water.
 This early oral stimulation may help prevent fungal infections, such as oral thrush, and also makes acceptance of the toothbrush less of a challenge once the teeth start to erupt.

 The American Academy of Paediatrics (AAP), the American Dental Association (ADA), and the American Academy of Paediatric Dentistry (AAPD) recommend establishing a ‘Dental Home’ for your child by one year of age, with follow-up visits every six months.
 Although the first visit will not likely be much more than a quick examination, it will assist your child in becoming familiar with the process of having their teeth examined and will also allow the dentist to provide some helpful suggestions regarding oral healthcare.
 These examinations are also essential for early detection and/or interception of any problems.
+Dr. Wolfe’s Dental Centre or Dr. Talia Davidson at My Island Dentist are great options for your child’s first visit to the dentist.

 Fostering an early independence in oral hygiene is important for your child’s development.
 Allowing your child to brush their own teeth is crucial; however, until a child is eight years of age, they will often not comprehend that teeth are three-dimensional objects.
 They may not understand that in order to properly clean a tooth, it must be brushed not only on the top side (chewing surface) but also the cheek side, tongue side, and in some cases the back side.
 It is great to let your child brush their own teeth at an early age, but it is paramount that this activity is closely supervised and that the parent goes over their brushing afterwards.